🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 Hero shot vs. hero section

-Whether animated, custom photography, a video, or some other style, landing page hero shots fall into five main categories:
+Illustration, animated, custom photography, a video, or some other style, landing page hero shots fit into five main categories:

-Product-focused landing pages spotlight the product in action.
+Product-focused landing pages spotlight the product in action through a compelling product image.
 Surprise, surprise.

-For a new or complicated product, a product-focused hero shot can help demystify your offer by making the abstract feel concrete.
+For a new or complicated product, a product-focused hero shot makes your offer clear by turning abstract into concrete.

 Editor X (Wix) landing page hero shot